 Karl Popper was among the most innovative intellectuals of the 20th century.
 While he is best known as a philosopher of science, Popper was also a prominent social and political philosopher: a proponent and defender of the “Open Society” and of humanitarianism; a fallibilist and critical-rationalist, opposed to both dogmatism and relativism in science and ethics; and a consistent critic of authoritarianism, ethno-nationalism, and collectivism.
 Popper’s intellectual contribution has been widely valued.
 Popper enjoyed friendship and intellectual collaboration with the economist Friedrich Hayek and the art historian Ernst Gombrich.
 He was acknowledged as a major influence on the work of several distinguished scientists.
 Praised by Bertrand Russell, Popper was recognized as an important source of ideas by George Soros, Imre Lakatos, and Paul Feyerabend.
 While teaching at the London School of Economics, he attracted a group of highly-talented research assistants whose subsequent academic careers have extended the critical review and improvement of Popper’s theories.

-The international symposium is being held in recognition of the 20th anniversary of Karl Popper’s death (Sept.
-17, 1994) and plenary sessions will reflect on Popper’s many fields of inquiry.
-Papers will be presented in three primary areas: Popper’s philosophical contributions to scientific method, ethics, and social science; the constitutional framework of an open society; and the 100-year crisis of liberalism.
+The international symposium was held in recognition of the 20th anniversary of Karl Popper’s death (Sept.
+17, 1994) and plenary sessions reflected on Popper’s many fields of inquiry.
+Papers were presented in three primary areas: Popper’s philosophical contributions to scientific method, ethics, and social science; the constitutional framework of an open society; and the 100-year crisis of liberalism.